Princess Charlotte Is The Best Big Sister Ever

 Princess Charlotte has a new baby brother and, according to the latest reports, she is absolutely smitten.
-Prince Louis arrived just 9 days before her third birthday and the princess couldn’t have asked for a better birthday present.
+Prince Louis arrived just nine days before her third birthday, and the princess couldn’t have asked for a better birthday present.
 The toddler enjoyed cake with her nursery school classmates on her birthday, May 2, and then came home to another celebration.
 Yet this was the first birthday that Charlotte enjoyed with her new brother, and according to Us Weekly, she “won’t leave baby Louis’ side.”

 Of course, besides taking utter delight in having a new sibling, Princess Charlotte seems to have a rather royal sense of duty.
 According to Us Weekly’s source, Charlotte takes her new role as Louis’ big sister “very seriously.”
 Her devotion to her brother is clearly depicted in a touching photo her mother posted on Instagram on the princess’s birthday.
 The Duke and Duchess of Cambridge thanked the public for the messages they received on the birth of Prince Louis, and again for their daughter’s birthday.
 Wearing Prince George’s hand-me-downs, Princess Charlotte gently kissed Prince Louis’ forehead with a tenderness that already speaks of a quiet devotion.
 It seems as if the youngest royal enjoyed the gentle caress of his elder sister.